projectcalico/calico/felix/docs/config-params.md

 ### `TyphaReadTimeout` (config file / env var only)

 Read timeout when reading from the Typha connection.
 If typha sends no data for this long, Felix will exit and restart.
-(Note that Typha sense regular pings so traffic is always expected.).
+(Note that Typha sends regular pings so traffic is always expected.)

 | Detail |   |
 | --- | --- |